Drainage

 Large machinery making ditch

-The City of Stafford has made a concerted effort to repair birdbaths when they become large enough to hold water for an extended period of time.
+Drainage concerns are addressed by the Street Department in the City’s right of way.
+“Birdbaths” are low spots in the concrete pavement next to the curb.
+They are a very common problem due to the flat terrain and the composition of the area soils.
+The City of Stafford has made a concerted effort to repair the worst of these so-called birdbaths when they become large enough to hold water for an extended period of time.
 When the depth of water along the gutter line is an inch or more and extends into the street from the curb more than three feet, these areas are a candidate for repair.
 All such areas should be reported to the Street Department by calling 281-261-3940.

 For additional information on the City of Stafford Master Drainage Study, contact the Public Works department.